 The rules that inform how we should build for the web.

-A mindset if anything.
-Take pride in what you do and build to the highest standards, don’t duck challenges or take shortcuts.
+For us this means take pride in what you do and build to the highest standards, don’t duck challenges or take shortcuts.
 Commit to continually refining and improving what you do and are doing.
-Iterate as a sculptor might.

 To me this is fundamental, akin to Patagonia’s do no harm and wider concepts such as being the change you want to see.
 I believe that for every design choice we make and every component we build through to every interaction with colleagues or clients we’ve a chance to do things differently and kindly.